Difference Between Valence Bond Theory, and Molecular Orbital Theory

 Postulate of molecular orbital theory

-An electron in an atomic orbital is influenced by one macules but molecular orbital.
-So atomic orbital was monocentric and molecular orbital are polycentric.
+An electron in an atomic orbital is influenced by one macule but molecular orbital.
+So atomic orbital was monocentric and molecular orbital is polycentric.

-The number of molecular orbital formed is equal to the number of combining atomic orbital.
-When two atomic orbital combine, two molecular orbital are formed.
-One is know as bonding molecular orbital while the other is called anti boding molecular.
+The number of molecular orbitals formed is equal to the number of combining atomic orbitals.
+When two atomic orbitals combine, two molecular orbitals are formed.
+One is known as bonding molecular orbital while the other is called anti-boding molecular.
 The bonding molecular orbital has lower energy and hence greater stability than the corresponding antibonding molecular orbital.

 Postulate of molecular orbital theory

-Just as the electron probability distribution around a nucleus is an atom is given by an atomic orbital the electron probability distribution around a group of nucleus in a molecule is given by a molecular orbital.
-The molecular orbital like atomic orbitals are filled in accordance with Aufbau principle obeying the Pauli exclusion principle and the Hund's rule.
+Just as the electron probability distribution around a nucleus in an atom is given by an atomic orbital the electron probability distribution around a group of nuclei in a molecule is given by a molecular orbital.
+The molecular orbital like atomic orbitals is filled by the Aufbau principle obeying the Pauli exclusion principle and Hund's rule.

-Note: S orbital forming sigma bond and P orbital forming sigma and Pi bond.
+Note: The S orbital forms a sigma bond and the P orbital forms a sigma and Pi bond.

 What information can be obtained from molecular orbital theory (MOT)